renoki-co/laravel-steampipe/README.md

 All SQL-like methods from Laravel ORM are available to be used as explained [in the Steampipe documentation](https://steampipe.io/docs/using-steampipe/writing-queries).

+Models also work with the built-in model features, like hidden fields or appends.

 ## Generation

 You may generate as many models as you need.
 The convention is that when creating a table, it will always follow this pattern: